 My gig calendar fills up, I am looking forward the same to the clubs and summer festivals performances.

 How did you put together your guest mix for the radio show & what have you included – any exclusives or surprises?

 I wanted to reach journey flow so I played it in Traktor and recorded using external effects Strymon Big Sky reverb and Pioneer RMX500.
 I put mostly latest releases of mine, there are some old once too.
 No surprises though I hope you’ll enjoy it.

 R A D I O //

-You can catch An On Bast’s gust mix on our radio show with label boss Just Her – on the following schedule:
+Listen to An On Bast’s guest mix on our radio show with label boss Just Her: